 She enrolled in Bergen through the NJ STARS Program, a state program that provides New Jersey’s highest achieving students with free tuition at their home county college.
 Being an NJ STARS student allowed Kotfisz to begin her college education without the fear of loan debt.

 She also said Bergen allows its students to change their paths when they have to.
 Coming into college, Kotfisz was a top high school pastry chef pursuing a career in the culinary arts.
-After enrolling at Bergen, she realized that she had an interest in mathematics, which led her to complete an associate’s degree in mathematics.
+After enrolling at Bergen, she became a math tutor in the Cerullo Learning Assistance Center, and supported her peers with their understanding of mathematical concepts and built their confidence.
+This inspired her to switch her major from culinary arts to mathematics.

 “My perspective at Bergen changed by showing how much you can accomplish in such a short period of time,” said Kotfisz.
 “There’s no set path – so you should be able to open that door, take opportunities that you didn’t ever imagine, and just go with the flow, because you never know what will be behind any of those doors.”